microsoft/playwright/docs/src/api/class-elementhandle.md

 1. Wait for [actionability](../actionability.md) checks on the element, unless [`option: force`] option is set.
 1. Scroll the element into view if needed.
 1. Use [`property: Page.mouse`] to double click in the center of the element, or the specified [`option: position`].
-1. Wait for initiated navigations to either succeed or fail, unless [`option: noWaitAfter`] option is set.
-Note that if the first click of the `dblclick()` triggers a navigation event, this method will throw.

 If the element is detached from the DOM at any moment during the action, this method throws.